-Tooth decay is the destruction of tooth enamel – the hard, outer layer of the teeth.
-This issue can affect children, teenagers and adults.
-Plaque, a sticky film of germs, is constantly forming on your teeth.
-When you eat or drink foods or beverages containing sugars, the germs in plaque produce acids that attack tooth enamel.
-The stickiness of the plaque keeps these acids in contact with your teeth, and over time the enamel can break down, as explained by the South African Dental Asociation (SADA).
+Tooth decay is the destruction of your tooth enamel -- the hard, outer layer of your teeth.
+This issue can affect children, teens and adults.
+Plaque, a sticky film of bacteria, is constantly forming on your teeth.
+When you eat or drink foods or beverages containing sugars, the bacteria in plaque produce acids that attack tooth enamel.

 Pit and fissure caries.
 These are found most often on the chewing surfaces of the back (molar and premolar) teeth, and the back of the front (anterior) teeth.
-Teeth are made up of several sections of enamel, and where these sections meet, pits and grooves can trap plaque, causing decay.
+Your teeth are composed of several sections of enamel, and where these sections meet, pits and grooves can trap plaque, causing decay.
 The proper application of pit and fissure sealants, a hard plastic material applied to seal the grooves and pits when the teeth have erupted, can prevent this type of dental caries.
-The sealants also make you less likely to need restorations (fillings) on those surfaces of the teeth.
+The sealants also make it less likely that you will need restorations (fillings) on those surfaces of the teeth.

 Smooth surface caries.
-These are commonly found along the gumline or where two teeth touch (interproximal areas or the space between teeth), if plaque forms in those areas.
+These are found most often along the gumline or where two teeth touch (interproximal or the space between teeth), if plaque forms in those areas.
 With the proper use of dental floss, you can prevent most smooth surface caries in the interproximal area, and using a manual or power toothbrush along the gumline can prevent caries in that area as well.

 Oral Hygiene Tools and Preventive Products

 There are many dental health aids available that can help you avoid dental caries.
 A quality toothbrush that has the proper angulation and bristles to help remove plaque is essential.
-Inexpensive power brushes are also available to help remove plaque more effectively.
+There are inexpensive power brushes available to help remove plaque more effectively.
+Colgate has a large selection of both manual and power toothbrushes.
 Your dental hygienist or dentist can help you select the best toothbrush for plaque removal.

-Thanks to these medical advancements, the occurrence of dental caries in children and adults has reduced dramatically.
-It is not uncommon to see patients go through their lives without ever having a dental cavity.
+Thanks to these medical advancements, dental caries have dramatically been reduced in children and adults.
+It is not uncommon to see patients to go through their lives without ever having a dental cavity.
 With consistent dental visits, good oral hygiene habits and a healthy diet, you may be able to go your entire life without encountering the most common oral disease ever faced by man.